Big Kids Need Vaccinations, Too

-This shot, called the meningococcal vaccine, fends off bacterial meningitis.
-It's a life-threatening infection of the lining that surrounds the brain and spinal cord.
+The meningococcal vaccine is the shot that fends off bacterial meningitis.
+Meningitis is a life-threatening infection of the lining that surrounds the brain and spinal cord.

-Kids ages 16 to 23 are at an increased risk of contracting meningitis.
-Even with treatment, the illness kills about 10 percent of those it infects and causes severe disabilities to another 10 percent.
+Teens and young adults ages 16 to 23 are at an increased risk of contracting meningitis.
+Even with treatment, meningitis kills about 10 percent of those it infects and causes severe disabilities to another 10 percent.

 Adolescents and teens in Indiana and Illinois are required to receive the meningitis vaccination in two doses: usually once at age 11 and again at age 16.

 Perhaps best known as "the flu shot," the influenza vaccine defends your child from the most common strains of flu that cause symptoms such as muscle aches, fatigue and sore throat.

 The vaccine is updated to protect against whichever flu strains are thought to be most prevalent each year.
 That means your child should get an annual flu shot around October or November.
 That's the beginning of flu season, when the illness will usually start circulating around your child’s school.
 But don't wait until school age to protect your child with a flu shot.

 “It is best to get a flu shot before flu season begins to allow your immune system ample opportunity to develop its natural immunity or defense after vaccination,” Dr. Austin said.
 “Flu season usually begins in November of one year and ends in March of the following year.
 Peaks or increases in the number of people infected with flu are usually in December and March.”